dotnet/docs/docs/core/deploying/native-aot/ios-like-platforms/index.md

 # Native AOT support for iOS-like platforms

 Starting from .NET 8, Native AOT supports targeting iOS-like platforms.
-The term **iOS-like platforms** refers to Apple platforms that use similar APIs such as: iOS, MacCatalyst and tvOS.
+The term *iOS-like platforms* refers to Apple platforms that use similar APIs such as: iOS, MacCatalyst and tvOS.

 In the first release, the support was experimental, while in .NET 9 these platforms received full support with Native AOT.

 Based on the use case, the support can be divided into:

-- support for assemblies referencing OS-specific APIs through .NET mobile workloads (like: .NET MAUI apps)
+- support for applications and libraries without OS-specific API dependencies
-- support for assemblies without OS-specific API dependencies
+- support for applications and libraries referencing OS-specific APIs

-The former is a more common scenario and is described in detail in [How MAUI supports Native AOT](/dotnet/maui/deployment/nativeaot).
+## Support for applications and libraries without OS-specific API dependencies

-For the latter use case Native AOT deployment can be achieved by:
+This refers to .NET projects targeting the general or non-OS-specific target framework (like: `net9.0`), for which Native AOT can be enabled in the following way:

-1. Enable Native AOT deployment by including the following properties in the project file:
+1. Include the following properties in your project file:

     ```xml
     <PublishAot>true</PublishAot>